 Amy Sloper gave three home movie-related presentations in 2017.
 First, she co-presented with former board member Andy Uhrich at the Midwest Archives Conference.
 In the panel, called "Our Community as Gateways," Amy and Andy explained the history and purpose of Home Movie Day in the context of archival advocacy and outreach, as well as how the event can be run by archivists.
 Next, she gave the presentation "Your Family Films are Important, and Not Just to You: Home Movie Day & Personal Archiving as a Model for Preserving Amateur Moving Image Heritage" at the 2017 World Records Symposium, presented by the Mayrent Institute for Yiddish Culture.
 Finally, she co-hosted a workshop called "Collections Carpentry," based on the popular Library Carpentry and Data Carpentry, at the University of Wisconsin-Madison Information School for area professionals, UW-Madison campus librarians, and iSchool students.
 This hands-on workshop, based on the successful Library Carpentry workshop materials, taught basic skills and tools to collect and manage web data via an example dataset from the Home Movie Registry.
-Dwight Swanson continued to serve on the board of directors of the Al Larvick Conservation Fund, which provides grants to preserve home movies and amateur films to the public and archival organizations.
-Financial Activity In FY17, the CHM finances remain healthy: our income was close to double our operating expenses and our current fund balances are \$18,122.52.
-We brought in \$2200 in stock footage sales (a nearly 9x increase from our stock footage income the previous year), a largely hands-off source of funding that is increasingly sustaining our low annual operating costs.
-Additionally, our donations for the year reached over \$3,000 largely due to the efforts of a newly formed fundraising committee and more coordinated outreach efforts among the board.
-Our annual operating budget, largely comprised of managing the CHM web presence (including the Home Movie Registry), managing Home Movie Day, and offsetting the costs of the annual board retreat, remains low - topping out at \$4,313.
+Dwight Swanson organized and introduced the session, "The Languages of Home Movies" at the 11th Orphan Film Symposium at the American Museum of the Moving Image.
+Financial Activity In FY18, the CHM finances remain healthy: income was close to double operating expenses and current fund balances are \$18,375.71.
+The annual operating budget, which is largely comprised of managing the CHM web presence (including the Home Movie Registry), managing Home Movie Day, board insurance, and offsetting the costs of the annual board retreat had a slight increase this year, close to \$7,000 total - an approximately \$2,000 increase from FY17.
+The increase was due to the costs incurred to host the more expansive annual retreat.
+Administrative costs continue to hover around \$2,500 per year, even with additional web presence, so the organization continues to cover expenses at our current fundraising rate.
+The organization brought in \$1,200 in stock footage sales, a largely hands-off source of funding that is increasingly sustaining low annual operating costs.
+Consistencies are emerging in our annual stock footage sales, enough that the organization can conservatively expect a yearly amount of somewhere between \$1,000 - 2,000.
+Additionally, donations for the year reached \$5,763, nearly doubling last year's figures.
+Similar to last year, the efforts of the fundraising committee and more coordinated outreach efforts among the board, including a successful Facebook fundraising campaign, are contributing factors.
+Overall donations were up over \$2400 from FY17 and up \$1300 from FY16.